Journal Articles (since start of OHWC in 2011)

 - Rohlman, D., Parish, M., Elliot, D., Montgomery, D., & Hanson, G. (2013).
 Characterizing the needs of a young working population: Making the case for total worker health in an emerging workforce.
 Journal of Occupational &Environmental Medicine, 55, S69-S72.
 DOI: 10.1097/JOM.0000000000000039

 - Hammer, L. & Sauter, S. (2013).
 Total worker health and work–life stress.
 Journal of Occupational & Environmental Medicine, 55, S25-S29.
 DOI: 10.1097/JOM.0000000000000043

 - Wipfli, B., Olson, R., Wright, R., Garrigues, L., & Lees, J. (2012).
 Characterizing hazards and injuries among home care workers.
 Home Healthcare Nurse, 30(7), 387-393.
 DOI: 10.1097/NHH.0b013e31825b10ee

-- Hammer, L.B. & Brady, J. M. (In Press).
-Worker well-being and work-life issues.
+- Hammer, L.B. & Brady, J. M. (2021).
+The Evolution of Worker Well-Being and Work-Life Issues.
 In L. Koppes Bryan (Ed.), Historical perspectives in industrial and organizational psychology (2nd ed., pp. xx).
 Routledge/Taylor and Francis Group.